 The Omaha Ford Motor Company Assembly Plant at 1514-24 Cuming Street was built in 1916 in what was then a mixed industrial and residential area.
 The plant had a bottom-to-top assembly process, with finished cars placed on the roof for storage before being sold.
-It was a Ford plant until the 1930s, then it was used as a Western Electric Company warehouse from 1956 to 1959.
-In 1963, Tip Top Products took over, making liquid solder, hair accessories, and other plastic goods there until 1986.
-After a brief stint as a tire warehouse and store, in 2005, it was renamed in honor of Tip Top, and renovated into apartments and office space.
+It was a Ford plant until the 1930s.
+In 1936, a local company called Tip Top Products took over, making liquid solder, hair accessories, and hundreds of other household goods there until 1986.
+After a brief stint as a tire warehouse and store, in 2005, the building was renamed in honor of Tip Top, and renovated into apartments and office space.
 Today, the Omaha Ford Motor Company Assembly Plant is listed on the National Register of Historic Places.

 Historical Site 3

 One of the businesses that made North Omaha a great place to live was Badger Body and Truck Equipment, Inc., a company that modified Ford trucks from across the street on the southeast corner of North 16th and Cuming Streets.
 They also manufactured farming and construction equipment.
 The company moved from the intersection at some point, and today is located elsewhere in Omaha.